w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

+* Practical &mdash; Ask students to include methods for reducing or disabling animations in a user interface.
+Assess how students specify methods to reduce or disable animations.
 * Short Answer Questions &mdash; Ask students about the accepted general flash and red flash thresholds.
 Assess how students understand accessibility requirements for flashing content.
-* Practical &mdash; Give students an interface containing animations and ask them to make them accessible.
-Assess how students define methods to reduce or disable the animations.
 * Practical &mdash; Give students examples of web pages using carousels.
 Ask them to evaluate the carousel's support for accessibility.
 Assess how students understand accessibility requirements for carousels.

 {% include excol.html type="end" %}